JasonMycroft/Auto-Download-Mover/README.md

 `MonitorDirectory`: The directory to monitor.
 When not specified or the directory doesn't exist, the `Downloads` folder is used.

 ## Installation
 When running the executable for the first time, the program will be set to start with Windows.
-If the program is later moved, the executable will have to be run again to update the startup location.
+If the program is later moved, the executable should be run again to update the startup location.
-To uninstall, run the executable with the `uninstall` parameter.
+To uninstall, run the executable with the `uninstall` argument.
 This will remove it from startup and stop any instances.